Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 3. When the batch is completed the status shows "Training completed" from "In-Progress". <<<Done>>>
 4. When training completed shown, the button will show next to Lock Icon / or at the end. <<<Done>>>
 5. When this button is clicked, the approval request will be sent to Admin (optional) <<<Checking>>>
-6. Once Admin is approved, the lock icon will changed to live-icon (To remind for the updations) and Edit icon will show.
+6. Once Admin is approved, the lock icon will changed to live-icon (To remind for the updations) and Edit icon will show.  <<<Checking>>>
-7. When you click Edit icon, 4 check boxes will show- assign, deassign, drop-out,  certificate generated or not?
+7. When you click Edit icon, 4 check boxes will show- assign, deassign, drop-out,  certificate generated or not?  <<<Checking>>>
-8. when you select all, the status option will be enabled
+8. when you select all, the status option will be enabled  <<<Checking>>>
-9. Batch completed option will be able to select (only 1 dropdown) on STatus  and when you click this option
+9. Batch completed option will be able to select (only 1 dropdown) on STatus  and when you click this option <<<Checking>>>
-10. Save button should show. - send Put request
+10. Save button should show. - send Put request <<<Checking>>>
-11. When you click save button then status is stored in a DB - and display on the browser.
+11. When you click save button then status is stored in a DB - and display on the browser. <<<Checking>>>
+12. From admin page, the review request icon should show in case the admin missed email request

 Create a state variable for the batch status, use the state variable whenever i need to change the state you will update the state variable.